The Northwest Bergen History Coalition

 Signage from Route 17

 During the Christmas holiday season I was so busy that I was not able to visit my local church.
 So when I was able to celebrate the Epiphany, I visited the Old Dutch Reformed Church in Ridgewood, NJ.
 The Church is one of the oldest in both Bergen County, NJ and the State of New Jersey.
 It is especially beautiful during the holidays.
+I love coming here because it just reminds you of Christmas and what a church should look like during the holidays.
+It looks like a Currier & Ives woodcut during the holiday season.
+The congregation does a nice job decorating it.

 The entrance to the Old Paramus Reformed Church at Christmas time